According to sas.com, a multi-channel marketing strategy:

-It refers to the practice of interacting with customers using a combination of indirect and direct communication channels – websites, retail stores, mail order catalogs, direct mail, email, mobile, etc. and enabling customers to take action in response using the channel of their choice.
+refers to the practice of interacting with customers using a combination of indirect and direct communication channels – websites, retail stores, mail order catalogs, direct mail, email, mobile, etc. and enabling customers to take action in response using the channel of their choice.

-Why can a multichannel marketing strategy improve your results?
+How a multichannel strategy can improve results

 - Multichannel Marketing strategy is channel focused